dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 :::image type="content" source="media/explore/resource-details.png" lightbox="media/explore/resource-details.png" alt-text="A screenshot of the .NET Aspire dashboard Resources page with the details of a selected resource displayed..":::

-The search bar in the upper right of the dashboard also provides the option to filter the list, which is useful for .NET Aspire apps with many resources.
+The search bar in the upper right of the dashboard also provides the option to filter the list, which is useful for .NET Aspire projects with many resources.
 To select the types of resources that are displayed, drop down the arrow to the left of the filter textbox:

 :::image type="content" source="media/explore/select-resource-type.png" alt-text="A screenshot of the resource type selector list in the .NET Aspire dashboard Resources page.":::